jiayihoffman/jiayihoffman.github.io/_posts/2025-11-24-Manage-Robot-Over-Internet.md

 However, ROS nodes in robots communicate with each other via TCP/UDP sockets, which are not accessible outside the robot's LAN.
 Rosbridge WebSocket is a communication interface that enables non-ROS applications, such as web or mobile apps, to interact with a ROS system over a WebSocket connection through standard HTTP.

-To use the robot as a security robot, I need to be able to interact with it while I am away.
+To use the robot as a security robot, I need to be able to interact with it over the internet while I'm away.
 How can I do that securely?

 In my previous post, [Live Video Streaming of Security Robots], I explained how to stream video from the robot over the internet securely.
 In this article, I will discuss how to control the robot over the internet securely.